Kyle Emanuel: 2018

 Emanuel entered training camp slated as the starting strong side linebacker, but saw minor competition for the role from rookies Uchenna Nwosu and Kyzir White.
 Head coach Anthony Lynn named Emanuel the starter to begin the regular season, alongside Jatavis Brown and middle linebacker Denzel Perryman.

 On April 4, 2019, Emanuel announced his retirement from the NFL.

 Las Vegas Raiders

 Emanuel came out of retirement to sign with the Las Vegas Raiders on August 23, 2020.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on September 26 for the team's week 3 game against the New England Patriots, and reverted to the practice squad after the game.
+He was released on September 5, and signed to the practice squad the next day.
+Emanuel was elevated to the active roster on September 26 for the team's Week 3 game against the New England Patriots, and reverted to the practice squad after the game.

 Houston Texans

 On October 12, 2020, Emanuel was signed by the Houston Texans off the Raiders practice squad.
-He was placed on injured reserve on November 9, 2020.
-He was activated on December 5, 2020.
+He was placed on injured reserve on November 9.
+Emanuel was activated on December 5.